tipishev/python_debugging_workshop/README.md

   - `list`, `args` are more treacherous
  _

-Now we can add the amulet to our inventory.
+Now we can add the 'amulet of walking' to our inventory.

+Let's go to the next level and see how to navigate vertically in the call stack.

-The next level is about looking at the source code.
+The next level is about listing the source code.

 Now, all the goodness of iPython is available to us.
 Another improvement is that you can set how many lines of context you would like to see. _add context=5_